Wave VS QuickBooks Online: Which Is The Best Accounting Software For Your Business?

 - No email support

 Both Wave and QuickBooks Online have all of the features you’d expect from accounting software.
 Both programs offer invoicing, contact management, expense tracking, inventory, reports, sales orders, and tax support.
 Both also have built-in lending, offering users a more convenient way to acquire business financing.
-In addition to more advanced features, QuickBooks also offers two things not found in Wave: project management features and time tracking.
+In addition to more advanced features, QuickBooks also offers three things not found in Wave: project management features, time tracking, and lending services.
 We’ll dive further into these differences later in this section.

 On the surface, things look pretty similar between Wave and QuickBooks Online.
 Now, let’s look at specific features and how each product differs to help you narrow down your choice.